 The property has a large walled garden that is accessed through french doors in the lounge – perfect for children wanting to play outside in safety.
 Pets are also welcome making this the perfect choice for a family adventure on the Yorkshire coast.
 Parking is provided free of charge at this property.

 Exploring and Walking

-A trip to the seaside wouldn't be complete without a bit of rockpooling in the abundant rock pools left at low tide between Staithes and Port Mulgrave, many of which are teaming with life that children especially will love to seek out.
+A trip to the seaside wouldn't be complete without a bit of rock pooling in the abundant rock pools left at low tide between Staithes and Port Mulgrave, many of which are teeming with life that children especially will love to seek out.
 You will certainly find plenty of fossils and tiny marine creatures whilst exploring, and if you are lucky, you may even spot some seals sunning themselves along the shore!

 The Cleveland Way

-Whilst it is entirely possible to stroll through the streets of Staithes or wander its coastlines in search of fossils, fans of the longer walk will be in their element on a holiday to Staithes, thanks to its location on the 109-mile long Cleveland Way.
+Whilst it is entirely possible to stroll through the streets of Staithes or wander its coastlines in search of fossils, fans of a long walk will be in their element on a holiday to Staithes, thanks to its location on the 109-mile long Cleveland Way.

 The route is well sign-posted however it is always a good idea to bring a map or GPS with you.
 Suitable for those who are reasonably fit, the Cleveland Way does get a little challenging at times, but that all adds to the experience!
 Families may like to head to the cycle-friendly sections and those visiting with dogs will be pleased to know that they are also welcome on the Cleveland Way!